 - the admissions office (degree seeking undergraduate students)

-- the office of graduate studies (degree seeking graduate students)
+- the office of graduate studies (degree seeking graduate students or post baccalaureate students)

-If you are a new student, you will receive a PawPrint and temporary password in an admission email.
-You will activate your PawPrint and create a new password through myZou.
-After activation, you will be able to access your MU e-mail, semester-based online courses, MU Library resources, and more.
+If you are a new student, you will receive a username (pawprint) in an admission email.
+You will use your username (pawprint) to create a new password through myZou.
+After activation, you will be able to create your MU email account, access online courses, MU Library resources, and more.

-To activate your PawPrint follow these steps Hide Images
+To activate your myZou account follow these steps: Hide Images

 - Go to https://myzou.missouri.edu and click on “Create a Password.”